tzuyichiu/mini-c/README.md

 We then came up with an idea, which is to create a totally independant label `l` for `goto`, make the loop direct to it, and finally associate the corresponding RTL when `l1` is ready.
 And it works!

+## Production of ERTL code

+## Production of LTL code

+Translation from ERTL language to